In today’s Lesson, I am going to Teache you Direct and Indirect speech with videos lesson in the Urdu Langauge

 When we speak, we use different types of words and structures to convey our message to a receiver.
 It is the responsibility of the speaker to make his receiver understood what he wants to explain.
 Sometimes, we have a task to take a message and pass it to another person.
 Sometimes, we use the same words which we have been heard by the speaker and proceed them.
-And sometimes we make some changes in these words.
+And sometimes we make some changes to these words.
 To deal with these types of situations, we always you two types of speeches.
 Today, you will learn all about direct and indirect speech in the Urdu language.
 The topic is a bit complicated that is why I have made two videos which help you learn and understand much better.
 You can find these videos about the main title of the page. these videos are in a playlist.

 What are Direct and Indirect speeches?

 I want to explain it by an example.
 You are standing before your house and your uncle comes and says to you “Ali, inform your mother that I will come tonight”.
-Now, you have two ways to proceed this message to your mother;
+Now, you have two ways to proceed with this message to your mother;

 - uncle said to me, “I will come tonight.” – > Direct speech